Zerofisher/goai/README.md

 </details>

 <details>
-<summary><strong>Phase 3: CLI Interface (📋 Next Priority)</strong></summary>
+<summary><strong>Phase 3: CLI Interface (✅ Complete)</strong></summary>

-- **Task 6**: CLI interface and command handlers
+- **Task 6**: CLI interface and command handlers (✅ Complete)
-  - Cobra-based command structure
+  - ✅ Cobra-based command structure with all major commands
+  - ✅ Index command (build, status, refresh, clear) with enhanced index manager
+  - ✅ Search command with hybrid retrieval and multiple search types
+  - ✅ Think command for AI-powered problem analysis with visual indicators
-  - Interactive planning mode with user choices
+  - ✅ Plan command for detailed execution planning with timelines
+  - ✅ Analyze command for project structure analysis and recommendations
+  - ✅ Fix command for bug analysis and reasoning-based solutions
+  - ✅ Tool command for development tool management and execution
-  - Progress indicators and structured output
+  - ✅ Progress indicators with emoji visualization and structured output
-  - Tool system integration with CLI commands
-  - Comprehensive help and documentation system
+  - ✅ Comprehensive help and documentation system for all commands
 </details>

 ### 🔧 Development Status by Component